While today’s recession has taken most real estate investors by surprise, some people actually saw it coming. Lauren Hardy belongs to the latter.

 For those who are not aware, Lauren is Wholesaling Inc’s newest coach.
 She is also the founder of TMF Real Estate, LLC as well as Hardy Real Estate Investments, LLC.

-Lauren also teaches virtual marketing mastery, an advanced online training that helps people know how to select markets to enter, understand the dynamics of said market, and test their potential, among others.
+Lauren also teaches virtual marketing mastery, and advanced online training that helps people know how to select markets to enter, understand the dynamics of said market, and test their potential, among others.

-In this episode, Lauren shared her thoughts on the things that’s currently affecting the real estate market.
+In this episode, Lauren shared her thoughts on the things that are currently affecting the real estate market.
 In addition, she also dished out some much-needed guidance on how you can best navigate today’s unpredictable times.

 Plenty of practical insights and wise wisdom in today’s episode, so don’t miss it!

 Finding Opportunities Everywhere – Riding The Profit Wave

 I wanted to talk to you about my opinions on all the craziness with the Coronavirus and our economy and what my thoughts are as far as how this is going to affect us as investors.
 I am not an economist and I’m not claiming to be one but I have been in real estate my entire working career.
 I do have some opinions and thought it would be helpful to share.

 I have been getting a lot of calls from very high-level investors and we have had some great conversations during our time of quarantine.
 Everybody is all over the place with their opinions but the general consensus is people are alarmed.
 People are worried and want to know what’s your prediction.
 What do you think is going to happen?

 At the end of the day, what people are searching for is some assurance.
 They are looking for comfort.
 They are looking for, “What is the bright side out of this?
 What do you think is going to happen and how can we spin this into a positive?”
 My general opinion of what is coming and could possibly come is that we are on borrowed time as far as the recession.